 Time for a 5G update.
-I’ll probably do one of these every few months, now that things are beginning to move faster on the 5G front.
 There are a number of new announcements coming soon about the 5G standard, 5G networks and even the very first 5G devices.

 Our previous 5G-related post discussed the expected capabilities of the future network and covered some of the hype that’s being generated.
 You can read it here.

 The hype, of course, is only going to get worse.
 But meanwhile there is real 5G news happening.